Freeport East (Felixstowe and Harwich)

 Growth prospects

-Green energy sectors are forecast for significant growth in the coming years in the UK and EU and Freeport East offers direct access to these high growth markets and opportunities for high-value collaboration.
+Green energy sectors are forecast for significant growth in the coming years in the UK and EU.
+Freeport East offers direct access to these high growth markets and opportunities for high-value collaboration.

-Forecasts suggest that 20-35% of the UK’s energy consumption by 2050 could be hydrogen-based.
-Freeport East will be at the heart of the UK energy transition.
-By 2030, 1 gigawatt (GW) of hydrogen could be produced from the green hydrogen hub - meeting 20% of the 5GW target set out in the UK government’s ‘10 point plan for a green industrial revolution’.
+Forecasts suggest that 20-35% of the UK’s energy consumption by 2050 could be hydrogen-based, and Freeport East aims to be at the heart of this UK energy transition.
+By 2030, 1 gigawatt (GW) of hydrogen could be produced from the green hydrogen hub - meeting 10% of the increased 10GW target set out in the UK government’s hydrogen strategy.
 The UK hydrogen economy is forecast to be worth £900 million by 2030, with the potential to reach £13 billion by 2050.

 The development of an offshore wind hub will also accelerate progress toward the UK’s ambition to have secure, clean and affordable British energy for the long term.
 The offshore wind hub will support the UK’s commitment deliver up to 50GW of renewable energy, including up to 5GW of innovative floating wind by 2030.
 With the Netherlands now targeting 70GW of offshore wind, only 140km away, and other EU countries similarly ramping up production, growth opportunities are significant.